Should I Become a Certified Midwife?

 Step 1: Choose Your Path

 Candidates for American Midwifery Certification Board (AMCB) certification as a Certified Nurse Midwife (CNM) or Certified Midwife (CM) can take one of two paths.
 The CNM path requires the candidate to first become a registered nurse.
+Training for nurses can involve coursework in chemistry, biology, nutrition, and the human anatomy, and may also include nursing clinicals for on-the-job experience.
 The CM path requires the candidate to obtain a bachelor's degree.
 Then, each path requires the candidate to attend and pass a graduate degree midwife program accredited by the American College of Nurse-Midwives (ACNM) Accreditation Commission for Midwifery Education.

 Another option is to become a Certified Professional Midwife (CPM) through the North American Registry of Midwives (NARM).
 CPM candidates can choose several methods of obtaining the necessary education, including serving an apprenticeship, attending an accredited midwife degree program, or having the requisite experience.
 The candidate who does not successfully complete an accredited midwife degree program will have to fulfill NARM's Portfolio Evaluation Process (PEP) in order to be certified.